Suryesh/Subenum/README.md

 ## Key Features

+## Key Features

+- **Subdomain Enumeration:**
-Subdomain Enumeration:- Automatically scans and extracts subdomains associated with the target domain.
+  Automatically scans and extracts subdomains associated with the target domain.

+- **Parallel Processing:**
-Parallel Processing:- Utilizes multi-threading to enhance the speed of subdomain discovery.
+  Utilizes multi-threading to enhance the speed of subdomain discovery.

+- **Custom DNS Resolution:**
-Custom DNS Resolution:- Supports custom DNS server configurations for precise domain resolution.
+  Supports custom DNS server configurations for precise domain resolution.

+- **Verbose Mode:**
-Verbose Mode:- Enable verbose output for detailed information about the enumeration process.
+  Enable verbose output for detailed information about the enumeration process.

+- **Threads Mode:**
+  Enable threads mode for efficient processing of a large number of subdomains.

+- **Wildcard Detection:**
-Threads Mode: Enable threads mode for get huge ammount of subdomains Wildcard Detection: It has ability to detect wildcard DNS entries
+  It has the ability to detect wildcard DNS entries.

 ## Installation